-Then, once you arrive in Cape Town you will meet all the other programme participants at our weekly social events.
+Then, once you arrive in Cape Town you will meet all the other programme participants on our organised social events.

-Once a week we will either organise a dinner and drinks night at a new restaurant in town, or arrange an exciting activity or place to visit over the weekend.
+We will either organise a dinner and drinks night at a new restaurant in town, or arrange an exciting activity or place to visit over the weekends.

 During our social events it is also likely you will meet some wonderful local Capetonian’s and we often find that many of our participants form great friendships with their colleagues at their host organisation.

 Since every aspect of our programmes is customized to suit your individual travel plans, budget, and preferences, the cost of accommodation is not included in the Bridging Gaps programme fees.

 However your fee does include the arrangement of your accommodation.

 We offer a number of differently priced accommodation options in Cape Town, each suitable for different people.